sottosanti/T-time/README.md

 # T-time

-I run this on Ubuntu 20.04
+I run this on my PC that has Ubuntu 20.04 installed

 ## About